 Interior: Very crisp and juicy Bright white

-Eating Experience: Crisp and juicy, Pinata has classic apple flavors with a tropical twist
+Eating Experience: Crisp and juicy - classic apple flavors with a tropical twist

-- Pinata was deemed Apple of the Year in Germany in 2001
+- Deemed Apple of the Year in Germany in 2001

 - The name Pinata comes from combining two syllables of the apple’s two European names, Pinova and Sonata